wiicode/cybersecurity-framework/checklists/layered-defense.md

 - [ ] Devices restrict personal cloud accounts.
 - [ ] Devices are audited automatically for compliance.
 - [ ] Devices are audited and reviewed manually for compliance.
+- [ ] Systems require multi-factor authentication to login.
+- [ ] Systems have configured and immutable timeout/logoff settings.
+- [ ] System transfer or "dump" events are detected.

 # Applications

 ### Internal
+- [ ] Maintenance and support is current on all critical apps.
-- [ ] Devices receive materially important application updates (ref: patch-management)
+- [ ] Application updates (ref: patch-management).
+- [ ] Security vulnerabilities are patched.

 ### SaaS
-- [ ] All authentication events are tracked.
+- [ ] All authentication events are tracked and monitored.
-- [ ] Zero Trust Access is available.
+- [ ] Zero Trust Access is in use.
+- [ ] No account sharing is allowed.
+- [ ] Suspicious activity is detected.
+- [ ] Audit trails are required.
+- [ ] Data protection policies are documented and reviewed.
-- [ ]
+- [ ] Backups/export automation is in place.

 # Data